Water Photography: What To Know & How To Nail It

 Some of the best hours for water photography come in the early morning hours and the late daylight hours just before sunset.
 At these times, the rays from the sun come in at an angle, allowing the water to be more harmoniously lit.
 You will be gifted beautiful colors, especially for reflections.

-As you venture away from blues skies and sunny weather, you start to see the haunting beauty of nature in its most wild moments: the dramatic flashes of extreme weather reflected in our watery subjects or the undulating clouds and snappy waves of a forthcoming storm.
+As you venture away from blue skies and sunny weather, you start to see the haunting beauty of nature in its wildest moments: the dramatic flashes of extreme weather reflected in our watery subjects or the undulating clouds and snappy waves of a forthcoming storm.

 Of course, no shot is ever worth your safety.
 If your surroundings start to feel unsafe, then you should always head for shelter.